 Within international development cooperation, additional support for the use of GPHF-Minilabs comes from governmental and non-governmental health projects, e.g. from Great Britain (Crown Agents), Switzerland (Swiss Tropical and Public Health Institute), Belgium (BTC/CTB) and Germany (GIZ).
 Non-governmental organisations as well as faith-based and university institutions, mostly from Germany complement government interventions to combat falsified and substandard medicines and use GPHF-Minilabs for their own health services, hospitals and research projects (DIFÄM, MMI Würzburg, Action Medeor, German Doctors, Tubingen University).

 Other Minilab users are, for example, public drug procurement agencies and faith-based drug supply organisations in Nicaragua and Bolivia, medicines regulation authorities in Indonesia and Papua New Guinea, consumer protection institutions in India and Pakistan, diocesan hospitals in Ghana and Cameroon, scientific societies and business institutions in Laos and Thailand as well as the Bill and Melinda Gates Foundation (BMGF) in cooperation with the London School of Hygiene and Tropical Medicine (LSHTM) for rolling back malaria projects in East Africa.

-Overall, more than 800 Minilabs have been supplied across 95 countries out of which Cambodia, Laos, Vietnam, Madagascar, Nigeria and Tanzania adopted the technology for post-marketing antimalarial drug quality monitoring already.
+Well above 900 Minilabs have been supplied to 99 countries out of which Tanzania, Uganda and Myanmar adopted the technology for post-marketing antimalarial drug quality monitoring already.